Sanya Warriar

 Sale of Strike-Off Company Property

-Before the property sale is approved, the company must appoint an auditor or a chartered accountant to file an inspection report.
-The report should include the market value of the property and the terms and conditions of the sale.
-The company must also submit a copy of the sale agreement to the ROC.
+The process for a strike-off company to sell its property involves appointing an auditor or chartered accountant to file an inspection report, including the market value of the property and the terms and conditions of the sale.
+The company must also submit a copy of the sale agreement to the ROC for approval.
+Once approved, the sale proceeds must be distributed among the creditors and shareholders as per their priority.

-The law also states that the property sale must be reported to the Income Tax Department.
-The company must file an income tax return for the year the property was sold.
-The company must also pay any taxes due on the sale proceeds.
+Yes, a strike-off company must report the sale of its property to the Income Tax Department.
+The company must file an income tax return for the year in which the property was sold and pay any taxes due on the sale proceeds.